-Cape granite flax was thought to be extinct, and the only evidence of its existence was scans of herbarium sheets dating back to the 1830s.
+Cape granite flax was considered extinct, and the only evidence of its existence was scans of herbarium sheets dating back to the 1830s.
 Gigi Laidler was told to go and find one.
 In the wild.
-No pressure then.
+No pressure, then.

-Gigi Laidler, a staff member at CREW has this to say about the project, “One of the first things I learnt when I joined the CREW team, is that ‘special’ doesn’t always mean big or showy when it comes to threatened species.
-There is much reward to be found in the small and seemingly uninteresting plants as well.
+Gigi Laidler, a staff member at CREW, has this to say about the project, “One of the first things I learnt when I joined the CREW team is that ‘special’ doesn’t always mean big or showy when it comes to threatened species.
+There is much reward to be found in the small and seemingly uninteresting plants.

 I opted for the more direct scramble up the slope, and I didn’t get very far when an insignificant little weed-like plant about 8 or 9cm high caught my eye.
-Closer inspection confirmed all the “boxes” for the identifying features appeared to be “ticked” – so I hazarded a guess that we had finally found our plant and proceeded to take many pictures.
-I will admit that the prospect of rediscovering a species that is presumed extinct is exhilarating, so Sunday night was a bit restless for me!
+Closer inspection confirmed all the “boxes” for the identifying features appeared to be “ticked”, – so I hazarded a guess that we had finally found our plant and proceeded to take many pictures.
+I will admit that the prospect of rediscovering a presumed extinct species is exhilarating, so Sunday night was a bit restless for me!

-The Cape Floristic Region Custodians of Rare and Endangered Wildflowers (CREW) team is a citizen science programme that makes use of volunteers passionate about plants, many of which are also members of the Botanical Society of South Africa.
-CREW data feeds into IUCN Red Listing data with the SANBI Threatened Species Programme and is a way for the general public to make a meaningful contribution to the conservation of our unique natural heritage.
+The Cape Floristic Region Custodians of Rare and Endangered Wildflowers (CREW) team is a citizen science programme that uses volunteers passionate about plants, many of which are also members of the Botanical Society of South Africa.
+CREW data feeds into IUCN Red Listing data with the SANBI Threatened Species Programme and is a way for the general public to make a meaningful contribution to conserving our unique natural heritage.
 This is plant conservation in action.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: